ChCWatson/ELK-STACK-PROJECT/README.md

 - Metric Beat

 These Beats allow us to collect the following information from each machine:

-- _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
-E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._
+Filebeat is a lihtweight shipper for fowarding and centralizing log data.
+Filebeat monitors log files or locations what you specify, collects log events and sends them to a output that is specified.

+Metricbeat is used to periodically collect metrics from the operating system and from the services running on them.
+Metricbeat takes the metrics and statistics that it collects and sends them to a output that is specified.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
 - Copy the configuration file to ELK container.
-- Update the host file to include the Elk containers IP address.
+- Update the host file to include the Elk-stack container and webservers IP addresses.
 - Run the playbook, and navigate to Kibana http://[Elk IP address]5601/app/kibana to check that the installation worked as expected.

 Commands in order to download the playbook, update the files, etc.